kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 Admission Controllers: LimitRanger, ResourceQuota need to support Pod Updates:
-* for ResourceQuota it should be enough to change podEvaluator.Handler implementation to allow Pod updates; max(ResourceRequirements, ResourceAllocated) should be used to be in line with current ResourceQuota behavior which blocks resources before they are used (e.g. for Pending Pods),
+* for ResourceQuota it should be enough to change podEvaluator.Handler implementation to allow Pod updates; max(ResourceRequirements, ResourcesAllocated) should be used to be in line with current ResourceQuota behavior which blocks resources before they are used (e.g. for Pending Pods),
 * for LimitRanger TBD.

 Kubelet:
 * support in-place resource management,
-* set PodStatus ResourceAllocated for Containers on placing the Pod on Node.
+* set PodStatus ResourcesAllocated for Containers on placing the Pod on Node.
 * change UpdateContainerResources CRI API so that it works for both Linux and Windows.

 Scheduler: